opnfv/doctor/requirements/03-architecture.rst

 The following features are required for the VIM to achieve high availability of applications (e.g., MME, S/P-GW) and the Network Services:

-* Monitoring: Monitor physical and virtual resources.
+1. Monitoring: Monitor physical and virtual resources.
-* Detection: Detect unavailability of physical resources.
+2. Detection: Detect unavailability of physical resources.
-* Correlation and Cognition: Correlate faults and identify affected virtual resources.
+3. Correlation and Cognition: Correlate faults and identify affected virtual resources.
-* Notification: Notify unavailable virtual resources to their Consumer(s).
+4. Notification: Notify unavailable virtual resources to their Consumer(s).
+5. Fencing: Shut down or isolate a faulty resource
-* Recovery action: Execute actions to process fault recovery and maintenance.
+6. Recovery action: Execute actions to process fault recovery and maintenance.

 The time interval between the instant that an event is detected by the monitoring system and the Consumer notification of unavailable resources shall